CyberSource Decision Manager Application

 The Threshold Value only applies to the largest payment that is an enabled payment type (7) for fraud validation.

-The PayPal Express payment type is only supported for the legacy version of Kibo eCommerce PayPal, implemented through Kibo eCommerce Core 8 and earlier.
+Note that PayPal Express is only supported for the legacy version of Kibo eCommerce PayPal, implemented through Kibo eCommerce Core 8 and earlier.
 If you are implementing PayPal support through the PayPal Express Certified Kibo eCommerce Application, Decision Manager does not check PayPal payments for potential fraud.
-CyberSource's current tooling requires a billing address with every order.
-PayPal Express obscures billing information for security reasons, so Kibo cannot provide it to CyberSource.
+Cybersource's current tooling requires a billing address with every order.
+PayPal Express obscures billing information for security reasons, so Kibo cannot provide it to Cybersource.

 Create Custom Rules

-This step is not optional - at least one rule must exist in order for the transaction to go through the Decision Manager.
+At least one rule must exist in order for the transaction to go through the Decision Manager.
+To create custom mappings:

 1. Open the Decision Manager app configuration settings dialog.